The Short Story Collection is out on Amazon. You can read three of these stories below.

 “If you’re running my College with the same peculiar taste, there’s no wonder you got yourself in such a mess.
 Yes, of course, I’ve heard.”

 Then he turns to Marco, measures him with one look and gets around the desk to sit on the chair, making squishy sounds.

 “Leather.
 Yes, nothing but the best for the best tushy.
 Understandable.
 Protecting one’s better parts.”

 If Marcus wouldn’t know better, he would have laughed.
-But the look on the Dean’s face is even funnier, so he stifles a giggle.
+And the look on the Dean’s face is even funnier, so he stifles a giggle.
 Marcus has decided he likes the old man.

 “So, I gather he’s the culprit?”

-The Dean nods, shooting Marcus a death glare.
+The Dean nods, shooting Marcus the death glare.